 I did not guide these rivers but had the opportunity to fish them.
 The Togiak is a large river with many small tributaries.
 This river offers great king, chum, pink, trout, and dolly fishing.
 Guests fly out to Togiak for the day and land on the river near a gravel bar.
 We have guides and boats waiting for your arrival.
 After the day fishing you go to Birch Camp to spend the night.
 This camp is located way up the Middle Fork of the Goodnews River.

 The Lodge is newly renovated in 2018 but still has a rustic Alaskan feel about it.

 The guest accommodations are 5-star complete with a hot tub and wood fired sauna.
-Depending on group size guests can stay in one of the rooms within the lodge or in one of the cabins located on the property.
-The views from the dining room are great as the lodge overlooks the lake and the food itself is better than most of the fancy restaurants in downtown Anchorage.
-The guides, pilots, house staff, and general manager Steve Laurent work hard to make your experience in Alaska an unforgettable adventure.
+Depending on group size, guests can stay in the lodge or in one of the cabins located on the property.
+The views from the dining room are great as the lodge overlooks the lake.
+The food itself is better than most of the fancy restaurants in downtown Anchorage.
+The entire staff works hard to make your experience in Alaska an unforgettable adventure.

 We are now booking for the upcoming seasons!

-If Bristol Bay Lodge isn’t the experience you’re looking for you can check out some of our other lodges.
+If Bristol Bay Lodge isn’t the experience you’re looking for you can check out some of our other fishing lodges.

 I was able to fish with and guide one of my good clients Don Long who also traveled with me to Chile last year.
-I got Don into a spot for the first week of the season and he had a great time with us.
-He used to be a guide himself in western Alaska so none of the fishing was knew to him, nonetheless he was thoroughly impressed with the operation and program at Bristol Bay Lodge.
-Read his report here.
+I got Don into a spot for the first week of the season and he had a great time!
+He used to be a guide himself in western Alaska so none of the fishing was new to him.
+Nonetheless he was thoroughly impressed with the operation and program at Bristol Bay Lodge.

 Read his fishing report here.